 The most significant difference between them is how air gets circulated throughout your home: do you have a system of ducts that reaches the entire home?
 Or is the unit localized to a room?
 Central air works in each room that has ducts connected to it.
 Meanwhile, all the other systems are localized—cooling the air of the space where the unit is mounted or positioned.

 A central air system cools all the rooms connected to ducts at once, getting the home cooler quickly.
 However, it is the most expensive method of home cooling.

-This type of cooling system is used to cool the entire home, versus a window air conditioner that is used to cool a specific area or room of your home.
-The cooling compressor is set outside the home, separate from the fan unit used to blow the cool air throughout the home on the central air unit, unlike the window air conditioner that utilizes everything within one concealed unit.
-By using the existing heating/cooling ducts that encompass the entire home, the central air unit can cool the entire home evenly.
+Central air conditioners incorporate two different coils to cool your home.
+The cooling compressor is set outside the home, separate from the fan unit used to blow the cool air throughout the home on the central air unit.
+The central air unit can cool the entire home evenly by using the existing heating and cooling ducts throughout the home.

+The refrigerant inside the compressor is pumped through the evaporator coil inside, which cools the air as the furnace fan blows air through the coil.
 The coil absorbs the heat from the air.
-Then the refrigerant flows back outside to the condenser coil and this is where the heat that was absorbed is released.
-At this point, the refrigerant (known as freon) is returned to a liquid form as it is cooled and the cycle of refrigerant flow continues.
+Then the refrigerant flows back outside to the condenser coil, and this is where the heat that was absorbed is released.
+The refrigerant returns to a liquid form as it is cooled, and the cycle continues until the home reaches the desired temperature.

-This includes replacing filters regularly, oiling the fan motor, and keeping the parts clean and free of debris.
-In order to oil the motor, you must first turn the power off to the system and remove the fan cage, which holds the fan motor in place.
+To keep the central air conditioner working properly, regular maintenance is required.
+Maintenance includes replacing filters regularly, oiling the fan motor, and keeping the parts clean and debris-free.
+To oil the motor, turn off the power to the system and remove the fan cage, which holds the fan motor in place.
 Turn the cage assembly upside down to access the oil ports on the motor.

 Cleaning the Cooling Fans

-A dirty filter will cause low air flow and can cause the unit to freeze up, restricting airflow even more.
+You need to change the filter on your furnace's return air duct often to get good airflow.
+A dirty filter will cause low airflow and can cause the unit to freeze up, restricting airflow even more.